 Several instruments use this clef.
-As mentioned, this clef is sometimes known as the viola clef.
+As mentioned, the alto clef is sometimes known as the viola clef since the viola is the primary instrument that uses the alto clef.
 This is because one of the instruments that read the alto clef is the viola.
 The range of notes on the viola perfectly corresponds with the note in this clef.
 Other instruments that use this clef include:

 - Alto trombone

 - Viola de gamba

 The cello also uses some notes in this clef when the melodies are in the higher register.

 A clef is one of the first symbols you will see on a music sheet.
 The clef for alto instruments starts with a thick vertical line followed by a thin vertical line.
 Then there is a symbol that looks like an unusual-looking number 3.
 This symbol fits within the five lines of the staff.
 This clef is not as well-known as the treble or bass clef because very few instruments use the alto range of notes.

 Alto vs. Tenor: What Is the Difference Between Alto and Tenor Clefs?